I hope you’re having a swell time. I probably am.

-In the process, however, I realized that the true magic and power of technology can only be unleashed by brilliance across many fields: science, technology, design, business, leadership, management, government and public policy.
+Since childhood, I’ve been fascinated by technology.
+I later realized that the magic of technology is best unleashed by brilliance across many fields: science, technology, design, leadership, management, business, government and public policy.

 - My transition into Product Management from a ‘non-technical’ background